anumolusuma6/anumolusuma6/README.md

 - 👋 Hi, I’m @anumolusuma6
-- 👀 I’m interested in data engineering
+- 👀 I’m interested in working on data
-- 🌱 I’m currently learning fundamentals
 - 💞️ I’m looking for collaborative learning